Formulary

 The place in therapy for injectable therapies is outlined above when statins are not effective, contra-indicated or not tolerated.

-See section 2.12 Lipid-regulating drugs
+See 2.12 Lipid-regulating drugs.

 Refer to specialists for consideration of a PCSK9 inhibitor (alirocumab or evolocumab) in the following circumstances:

-• Fasting LDL-C > 4.0mmol/L and there is acute coronary syndrome, coronary or other arterial revascularisation procedures, coronary heart disease, ischaemic stroke or peripheral arterial disease
+• Fasting LDL-C > 4.0mmol/L and there is acute coronary syndrome, coronary or other arterial revascularisation procedures, coronary heart disease, ischaemic stroke or peripheral arterial disease.

-• Fasting LDL-C > 3.5mmol/L and there are recurrent cardiovascular events or cardiovascular events in more than 1 vascular bed
+• Fasting LDL-C > 3.5mmol/L and there are recurrent cardiovascular events or cardiovascular events in more than 1 vascular bed.

 OR consider inclisiran if:

-• Fasting LDL-C 2.6 mmol/L or more and there is acute coronary syndrome, coronary or other arterial revascularisation procedures, coronary heart disease, ischaemic stroke or peripheral arterial disease
+• Fasting LDL-C 2.6 mmol/L or more and there is acute coronary syndrome, coronary or other arterial revascularisation procedures, coronary heart disease, ischaemic stroke or peripheral arterial disease.

 • Inclisiran and PCSK9 inhibitors should not be prescribed concurrently.